Britling Cafeterias: History

 In their heyday, the Britling cafeterias were local institutions in Birmingham and Memphis, particularly the earlier downtown locations.
 The First Avenue North location in Birmingham was a popular gathering spot in the late 1940s and 1950s, even featuring live music.
-The Twentieth St. North location featured seating in a balcony overlooking the main floor, and also connected to the Third Avenue North cafeteria; the two downtown Memphis cafeterias were similar.
+The Twentieth St. North location featured seating on a balcony overlooking the main floor and was also connected to the Third Avenue North cafeteria; the two downtown Memphis cafeterias were similar.
 After-church Sunday afternoon lunches at Britling's were a tradition in both cities.